PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 ## Steps to create an agent

 For this example we create an agent to communicate with the language model `phi3` by utilizing [Ollama][04], a CLI tool for managing and using locally built LLM/SLMs.
-The agent is stored in the `shell/ShellCopilot.Ollama.Agent` folder of the repository.
+The complete source code of the agent can be found in the `shell/ShellCopilot.Ollama.Agent` folder of the repository. the repository.

 ### Step 1: Create a new project